HealthProviders DB is a comprehensive database of healthcare providers, including a complete directory of all Rehabilitation clinics/Centers.

 Provide Therapies: Offer a range of therapeutic services, including individual and group counseling, family therapy, speech therapy, occupational therapy, and cognitive behavioral therapy (CBT).

-Offer Support: Create a safe and supportive environment, sometimes with 24-hour care in residential settings, for intensive recovery.
+Offer Support: Create a safe, supportive environment, often with 24-hour care in residential settings, for intensive recovery.

 Promote Healthy Habits: Teach clients self-care practices, exercise routines, healthy eating, and the importance of developing a positive mindset.